General-Meow/ng2/README.md

 - In the above form, we create a local variable called 'f' with the #f and binds it with the FormGroup ngForm
 - Also the function onSubmitFunc is executed when the form is submitted.
 It sends the FormGroup's value output i.e. the object of key to FormControls
 - The input tag has the ngModel directive applied.
 Applying this directive on a tag means we want to bind this tag to a FormControl that will be autmactically attached for the forms FormGroup with the name 'sku' because of the name attribute.
 - We can apply ngModel in 2 ways.
-By itself like above without any values, or with values i.e. ngModel='<value>'
+By itself like above without any values, or with values i.e. [(ngModel)]='<value>'
 - When you use ngModel without any values, your essentially setting it up with one way databinding.
 - When we use ngModel a formControl is created using the name attribute value as the variable name.
 In this case sku is used.
 - Using ngModel will bind the new formControl to the formGroup automatically.
+- When using ngModel with a value property like [(ngModel)]='componentProperty' you are setting it up to be two way databinding
 - The class named FormBuilder, does just that, it builds forms.
 It makes it slightly easier as building them can be tedious
 - You have to inject the FormBuilder into the constructor of the controller if you wish to use it
 - Like FormControl and FormGroup it comes from the @angular/forms package